sbuttigieg/Poker_Hands/README.md

 In the main folder there is a flowchart for the main flow of the code and one for the result algorithm.

-Note:
-On my system that uses XAMPP, loading the "hands.txt" with 1000 rows into the database is quite slow.